 17 Proposal of new and revised Questions

-17.1 Proposed new Questions for the ITU Telecommunication Development Sector (ITU-D) shall be submitted at least two months prior to a world telecommunication development conference (WTDC) by Member States, ITU-D Sector Members and Academia authorized to participate in the activities of the Sector.
+17.1 Proposed new Questions for ITU-D shall be submitted at least two months prior to a world telecommunication development conference (WTDC) by Member States, ITU-D Sector Members and Academia authorized to participate in the activities of the Sector.

-17.2 However, an ITU-D study group may also propose new or revised Questions at the initiative of a member of that study group if there is consensus on the subject.
-These proposals shall be submitted to the Telecommunication Development Advisory Group (TDAG) for endorsement.
+17.2 An ITU-D study group may also propose new or revised Questions at the initiative of a member of that study group if there is consensus on the subject.
+These proposals shall be submitted to TDAG for endorsement, followed by submission to a WTDC in accordance with § 17.1 above.

-17.3 Each proposed Question should state the reasons for the proposal, the precise objective of the tasks to be performed, the urgency of the study and any contacts to be established with the other two Sectors and/or other international or regional bodies.
+17.3 Each proposed Question should state the reasons for the proposal, the precise objective of the tasks to be performed, the purpose of the study and any contacts to be established with the other Sectors and/or other international or regional organizations.
 Authors of Questions should use the online template for the submission of new and revised Questions based on the outline found in Annex 3 to this resolution.

+17.4 Members are invited to adopt a maximum of 5 broad questions/topics per study period per group as the optimum number of issues to be considered in a given block of meetings.
+To the extent possible, to optimize the results, related or additional sub topics may be identified by WTDC to be considered sequentially over the 4-year period, so as to build on the progress of the earlier study and activities in the cycle.

 18 Adoption of new and revised Questions by WTDC

 18.1 Before a WTDC, TDAG shall meet to examine proposed new Questions and, if necessary, recommend amendments to take account of ITU-D's general development policy objectives and associated priorities, and to review the reports of the ITU regional preparatory meetings for WTDC.

-18.2 At least one month before a WTDC, the Director of the Telecommunication Development Bureau shall communicate to Member States and Sector Members a list of the Questions proposed, together with any changes recommended by TDAG, and make these available on the ITU website
+18.2 At least one month before a WTDC, the Director of BDT shall communicate to Member States and ITU-D Sector Members a list of the Questions proposed, together with any changes recommended by TDAG, and make these available on the ITU website along with the results of the survey referred to under § 11.4.3.

+18.3 Where a study question adopted by a WTDC would result in clear duplication of work, study, activities, or output, TDAG, in conjunction with the chairmen of the study groups and the Director of BDT, shall rationalize the work streams to achieve the intended objectives, and shall instruct the study groups accordingly.

 19 Adoption of proposed new and revised Questions between two WTDCs

-19.1 Between two WTDCs, Member States, ITU-D Sector Members, Academia and duly authorized entities and organizations participating in ITU-D activities may submit proposed new and revised Questions to the study group concerned.
+19.1 Between two WTDCs, Member States, ITU-D Sector Members, Academia and invited entities and organizations participating in ITU-D activities may submit proposed new and revised Questions to the study group concerned.

 19.2 Each proposed new and revised Question should be based on the template/outline referred to in § 17.3 above.

-19.3 If the study group concerned agrees by consensus to study the proposed new and revised Question and at least four Member States, ITU-D Sector Members or other duly authorized entities have committed themselves to supporting the work (e.g. by contributions, provision of rapporteurs or editors and/or hosting of meetings), it shall address the draft text thereof to the Director of BDT with all the necessary information.
+19.3 If the study group concerned agrees by consensus to study the proposed new and revised Question and at least four Member States, ITU-D Sector Members or other invited entities and organizations have committed themselves to supporting the work (e.g. by contributions, provision of rapporteurs or editors and/or hosting of meetings), it shall address the draft text thereof to the Director of BDT with all the necessary information.

-19.4 The Director, after endorsement by TDAG, shall inform Member States, ITU-D Sector Members, Academia and other invited entities and organizations of the new and revised Questions by circular.
+19.4 The Director of BDT, after endorsement by TDAG, shall inform Member States, ITU-D Sector Members, Academia and other invited entities and organizations of the new and revised Questions by circular.

 SECTION 5 – Deletion of Questions